-Anna O'DonoghueGlobal Head of Product Development and Governance
+Anna O'DonoghueGlobal Head of Product Development & Governance

-Anna O'Donoghue is an executive director of SUTL and joined the board in September 2022.
-Anna is currently Global Head of Product Development and Governance at Schroders and she has an executive MBA.
+Executive director of SUTL and joined the board in September 2022.

+Anna is Global Head of Product Development and Governance at Schroders and has an executive MBA.
 She joined Schroders in 2019 and has more than 20 years of industry experience.